COMMAND-LABS/best-smmd-system-ever/README.step_by_step_setup.md

 ### Demo_1 - peep `demo_1`

-How to post a Vertical video to YouTube, LinkedIn, Instagram, Facebook, TikTok, and X.com.
+How to post a vertical video to YouTube, LinkedIn, Instagram, Facebook, TikTok, and X.com.

 ### Demo_2 - peep `demo_2`

-### Demo_3 - peep `demo_3`
+How to post a promo image across multiple days